DETAILED ACTION

 Also, as discussed above in Step 2A Prong Two with respect to integration of the abstract idea into a practical application, the Step 2A Prong One organizing human activity elements regarding the recording the adjustment are recited at a high level of generality (i.e. as a general means of storing a record of the adjustment), and also amounts to the extra-solution activity of electronic record keeping / data storage, which is not a practical application or an inventive concept.
 See MPEP 2106.05(g).
 The use of the computer (i.e. processor) in these steps merely represents using a generic / general purpose computer as a tool in its ordinary capacity for other tasks (i.e. to store data), and is not indicative of an inventive concept.
 See MPEP 2106.05(f).
 Furthermore, this recording activity is also claimed at a high level of generality, and/or as insignificant extra-solution activities (e.g. record keeping) representing computer functions that the courts have recognized as well-understood, routine, and conventional functions that do not present an inventive concept.
 See MPEP 2106.05(d)(II) in particular electronic record keeping (Alice), storing and retrieving information in memory (Versata; OIP Techs).
 Hence, these features do not provide an inventive concept / significantly more.

 The claims do not improve another technology or technical field.
-Instead the claims represent a generic implementation of organizing human activities ‘applied’ by generic / general purpose computers, and using general computer components in extra-solution capacities such as outputting data.
+Instead the claims represent a generic implementation of organizing human activities ‘applied’ by generic / general purpose computers, and using general computer components in extra-solution capacities such as outputting data and storing data.
 The claims do not provide meaningful limitations beyond generally linking the user of an abstract idea to a particular technological environment.
 At best, the claims are more directed towards solving a business / economic / entrepreneurial problem (i.e. how to make adjustments to the structure of an organizational hierarchy), that is tangentially associated with a technology element (e.g. computers), rather than solving a technology based problem.
 See MPEP 2106.05(a).
 The claims do not improve the functioning of a computer itself.
-The claims are more directed towards improving a business / economic / entrepreneurial process rather than improving a computer outside of a business use, i.e. using computers a tool.
+The claims are more directed towards improving a commercial / entrepreneurial process rather than improving a computer outside of a business use, i.e. using computers a tool.
 The claims do not apply the judicial exception with or by use of a particular machine.
 The claims do not effect a transformation or reduction to a particular article to a different state or thing.
 The claims do not add a specific limitation other than what is well understood, routine, and conventional in a way that confines the claim to a particular useful application.

 Viewing the claim limitations as an ordered combination does not add anything further than looking at each of the claim limitations individually, both with respect to the independent claims 1, 35-36 and further considering the addition of dependent claims 2, 4-5, 7, 9-10, 12-15, 17-18, 20-23, and 34.
 Note that the combination of limitations and claim elements add nothing that is not already present when the steps are considered separately, simply reciting implementation as performed by using generic computers / general computer components, see Alice (2014), and does not provide a non-conventional and non-generic arrangement of various computer components to achieve a technical improvement, see BASCOM Global Internet v.
 AT&T Mobility LLC (2016).
 Hence, the ordered combination of elements does not provide significantly more.
 With respect to the dependent claims: